Jackson Street murder case certified to grand jury

-Wrists and ankles shackled, the defendants and their defense lawyers attended the hearing.
+The defendants — wrists and ankles shackled — and their defense lawyers attended the hearing.

 Mr. Tucker and Ms. Denham did not join the other four defendants in Warrenton the morning of the murder, according to authorities.
 The court has scheduled September preliminary hearings to consider charges against them.

 Because of the coronavirus pandemic, all those in the courtroom wore protective masks and maintained social distancing during Thursday’s hearing, which lasted about two hours and 25 minutes.

 Four prosecution witnesses testified Thursday, including Fauquier sheriff’s Deputy Bryan Vickers, among the first law enforcement officers to arrive at the scene.

 In the hallway leading to two bedrooms, Deputy Vickers said he found a male roommate of the Sosa brothers lying in a “puddle” of blood, Miguel Sosa on the kitchen floor “with multiple gunshot wounds” and Fabian Sosa “pale” and motionless in bed.

 The roommate later recovered from a gunshot to the face.

 Deputy Vickers eventually rolled over Fabian Sosa’s body and discovered a gunshot wound to his shoulder and three to his back.

 The deputy also noticed shell casings on the floor.
 Police recovered a 9mm pistol and casings from Apartment 211 at 393 Jackson St., according to a search warrant.